-High Cholesterol Monitoring in Philadelphia, PA
+High Cholesterol Treatment in Philadelphia, PA

 Cholesterol is a waxy substance produced by the liver that is used to protect various nerves and tissues of the body while also producing important hormones.
 Cholesterol can also be absorbed by the body from the foods that we eat, especially those with high fat content like eggs, meat, and dairy products.
 A diet that frequently consists of these ingredients, among other risk factors, are likely to lead a person to encounter high cholesterol levels.